 As this Valentine's Day approaches, consider treating yourself or your spouse to an IRA contribution.
-Saving for retirement is an important household financial goal and contributing to an IRA is a good step toward providing for those later years.
+Saving for retirement is an important household financial goal and contributing to an IRA is a good step toward providing for walking hand in hand in those later years.